 John Procope makes third attempt at swim from Tobago to Trinidad

-TWO years after the tail end of Hurricane Fiona stopped John Procope and his team from pulling off a historic swim from Tobago to Trinidad, the Crown Point-based scuba-diving instructor is set to embark on his third attempt to swim the channel between the two-island republic on July 14, and he hopes the third time will be a charm.
+TWO years after the tail end of Hurricane Fiona stopped John Procope and his team from pulling off a historic swim from Tobago to Trinidad, the Crown Point-based scuba-diving instructor is set to embark on his third attempt to swim the channel between the two islands on July 14, and he hopes the third time will be the charm.

-The 48-year-old Procope moved from Trinidad to Tobago in 1996, and he said his entire life has revolved around the sea – ever since he learnt to swim as a toddler.
-Now, in addition to scuba diving, he assists with lionfish eradication projects and longs to fulfill a 20-year dream of swimming from Tobago to Trinidad without the aid of flotation devices or stoppages for rest on accompanying vessels.
+The 48-year-old Procope moved from Trinidad to Tobago in 1996, and he said his entire life has revolved around the sea ever since he learnt to swim as a toddler.
+Now, in addition to scuba diving, he assists with lionfish-eradication projects and longs to fulfil a 20-year dream of swimming from Tobago to Trinidad without the aid of flotation devices or stops for rest on accompanying vessels.

-During an interview with Newsday on July 5, Procope said he draws his inspiration for the ambitious swim from an 18th-century legend of a slave, known only as Sandy, who escaped capture by swimming from Tobago to Trinidad, as well as the numerous attempts of those before him – namely Raymond La Croix, who attempted the feat at least 17 times according to Procope.
+During an interview with Newsday on July 5, Procope said he draws his inspiration for the ambitious swim from the 18th-century legend of an enslaved man, known only as Sandy, who escaped capture by swimming from Tobago to Trinidad, as well as numerous attempts of those before him – namely Raymond La Croix, who attempted the feat at least 17 times, according to Procope.

 At approximately 4 am on September 17, 2022, the quartet of William Carr, Patrick Lee Loy, Roger Watts and Procope departed from Rocky Bay, Tobago and aimed for the landmark of Grande Riviere, Trinidad in their marathon swim.
-The team covered a distance of 60km in their 10-hour swim, but strong currents intervened and nature ultimately had the last say.
+The team covered a distance of 60km in their ten-hour swim, but strong currents intervened, and nature ultimately had the last say.

 "We got swept around the corner of Tobago and we ended up on the Caribbean side of the island, headed towards Grenada," Procope said.
 "You can't fight nature on things like this.
 You have to work with nature."